 The Environmental Health and Safety (EH & S) Program provides assistance and guidance to the campus community in safety, environmental health, and some environmental compliance programs on the UW-Superior campus.
 The program has strong ties with the offices of the Campus Safety, Risk Management, Human Resources and Worker Compensation.
-The Program is managed by Carol Lindberg, a certified industrial hygienist, with student workers to assist.

 Services provided by the EH & S Office include: